Iron Heart Armament Harpoon Light Patrol Boat:

 Displacement: 65 tons fully loaded

-Cargo: 2 tons (1.81 metric tons) of nonessential equipment and supplies.
+Cargo: Can carry 2 tons (1.81 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Most of the vessel's spaces are taken up by extra ammo, armor, troops, weapons, and engines.
 Unlike the Triton, the vessel does not have a small armory.

 Power System: Two versions: Conventional, Gas Turbine and Nuclear Reactor (Average life span is 15 years)